Corporate Insolvency Explained

 When a business finds itself in financial difficulty, there are many reasons.
-It could be due to poor cash flow resulting from adverse economic conditions or an unfavourable legal action against the company, unpaid creditors or ATO debt issues which arise when people aren’t able to pay their taxes on time.
+It could be due to poor cash flow resulting from adverse economic conditions, an unfavourable legal action against the company, unpaid creditors, or ATO debt issues, which arise when people can’t pay their taxes on time.
 Early signs this may be happening to your business include:

 It can be a tough decision to make, but several options are available for you.
 These include assistance in reaching an arrangement with your creditors, getting the help required when winding down business operations or support during Bankruptcy proceedings, Voluntary Administration or Company Liquidation.
 Getting the right advice and guidance can make all the difference to the outcome and your peace of mind.

 Insolvent Company Trading

 An insolvent company is a business that cannot pay its debts when they fall due for payment.
 Generally, this occurs because the entity has insufficient liquid funds available, and there are no plans on how the restructuring of finances might take place if one were even possible.
 An investigation into insolvency is focused on the inability to pay significant debts and how this can be resolved.

 Insolvent company trading occurs when company directors allow their company to incur debts when the company is insolvent, resulting in civil penalties, compensation proceedings and possible criminal charges.

 A liquidator can then claim compensation against a director if those debts are unpaid when insolvency or the liquidation of assets commences.
 In such a situation, a director may be held personally liable to compensate creditors for the outstanding debts incurred from when the corporation became insolvent to the start of the liquidation.

 The Insolvent Company Trading Act allows the Liquidators to make insolvent trading claims.
 If they decide not to make a claim, creditors may start their actions, but creditors’ claims are limited to the amount of their debt.